temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ## Define the business logic using Temporal

 You'll use Temporal to power a one-click ordering process.
+You'll use a Temporal Workflow to represent each order.
-Each order will be represented by a Temporal Workflow, which orchestrates one or more Activities.
+That Workflow will orchestrates one or more Activities.

+[Workflows](https://docs.temporal.io/workflows) define the overall flow of your business process.
+Conceptually, a Workflow is a sequence of steps written in your programming language.

-[Activities](https://docs.temporal.io/activities) are how you interact with the outside world in Temporal.
+Workflows orchestrate [Activities](https://docs.temporal.io/activities), which is how you interact with the outside world in Temporal.
-You use them to make API requests, access the filesystem, or perform other non-deterministic operations.
+You use Activities to make API requests, access the filesystem, or perform other non-deterministic operations.

 The Workflow you'll create in this tutorial will have a single Activity, `purchase`.